The Employment Law Review: Panama

-Employees protected by union immunity, as described in Section XI, or maternity immunity cannot be dismissed without the prior authorisation of a labour court based on a justified cause provided in the law.
+Employees protected by union immunity, as described in Section XI, or maternity immunity cannot be dismissed without the prior authorisation of a labour court based on a justified cause provided for in law.
 Maternity immunity is granted to female employees during pregnancy and for one year from the date the employee returns from maternity leave.

 Collective dismissals are regulated under the Labour Code and are considered justified based on economic reasons, as set out in Section XIII.i.
 For an employer to be able to dismiss its workforce collectively, it requires previous authorisation from the Ministry of Labour, as it must prove that the company is facing at least one of the economic situations described above.
 In the event of dismissals based on economic reasons, the following rules shall be applied: